About the Program

 Small businesses are an important part of Canada's economy, but they face unique challenges when they look for financing.

-The Canada Small Business Financing Program helps you with your financing needs.
+The Canada Small Business Financing Program has been helping small businesses with their financing needs for over 50 years.
 Under the program, the Government of Canada makes it easier for small businesses to get loans from financial institutions by sharing the risk with lenders.

 The program's main objectives are: